williamcplai/datasciencecoursera/03_Get_and_Clean_Data/README.md

 The R script [run_analysis.R](run_analysis.md) reads the data files and combines them into one full data file.
 Important variable values are renamed from numbers to meaningful names.
 The full set of variables is reduced to a subset that involve means and standard deviations.
 Variable names are changed to conform with R's legal variable names and to be descriptive.

 ### Tidy Data Output: tidyDataset.txt
 The data is then grouped by subject and activity, and summarized by each variable's mean.
-The end result is a tidy data set, conforming to Hadley Wickham's tidy data principles [Tidy Data](https://www.jstatsoft.org/article/view/v059i10).
+The end result is a tidy data set, conforming to Hadley Wickham's tidy data principles [Tidy Data].
 The tidy data set is written to the file **tidyDataset.txt**.

 ### Data Processing Description and Variable Names: CodeBook.md
 The file [CodeBook.md](CodeBook.md) describes the processing steps and variables used in [run_analysis.R](run_analysis.md) and supplements the README.txt included in the original downloaded archive.